Mbed-TLS/mbedtls/tests/fuzz/README.md

 And you can run any of the fuzz targets like `fuzz_client`

-To run the fuzz targets without oss-fuzz, you first need to install one libFuzzingEngine (libFuzzer for instance) Then you need to compile the code
+To run the fuzz targets without oss-fuzz, you first need to install one libFuzzingEngine (libFuzzer for instance) Then you need to compile the code with the compiler flags of the wished sanitizer
 ```
 perl scripts/config.pl set MBEDTLS_PLATFORM_TIME_ALT
 mkdir build